Franchise Royalty Fees: Are They Negotiable?

 3. Hire and Train Staff

 You must hire and train competent and compassionate staff to deliver high-quality care for your clients.
-Develop a thorough hiring process and offer ongoing training to your team to ensure they have the skills and knowledge necessary to provide the best possible care.
+Develop a thorough hiring process and offer ongoing training to ensure your team has the skills and knowledge necessary to provide the best possible care.

 4. Develop Policies and Procedures